nancyadam24/ProfitMe/README.md

 Prerequisites

-Make sure the following are installed:
+Make sure you have installed:

 * Node.js
 * npm
 * Angular CLI
 * Git

-You can verify your installation with:
+Check your installations with:

 node --version
 npm --version